feature-hub/feature-hub/README.md

 > is cross functional and develops its features end-to-end, from database to
 > user interface. — [micro-frontends.org](https://micro-frontends.org/)

-**In this software, a Micro Frontend is referred to as a Feature App.**
+In this software, a Micro Frontend is referred to as a **Feature App**.

+### Feature Apps & Feature Services

+A Feature App encapsulates a composable and reusable UI feature.
+It may have the need to share state with other Feature Apps.

+A Feature Service provides shared state and functionality to consumers on the Feature Hub.
+While simple code sharing could also be achieved by using libraries, there are features that can only, or easier, be achieved by using Feature Services:

+- Share state across consumers.
+- Safe access to browser APIs and resources (e.g. URL).
+- Automatically scope API usage by consumer (e.g. logging).
+- Share configuration across consumers, but only maintain it once.

 ### Requirements